 This is a great film filled with remarkable special effects far beyond its time.
 I took careful note of its brilliant and advanced cinematography which set an eerie tone for building the terrifying suspense and tension, a significant achievement for an early horror film.
 It comes highly recommended to lovers of classic film.

-It tells the story of Edit, a dying sister of the salvation army, who cries out for David Holm, played by Sjostrom, who is in a graveyard explaining the old Swedish legend of the last person to sin and die on New Years Eve must drive Death’s ghostly carriage and pick up the souls of the dead for the year.
-He recounts this reminding himself of his friend Georges who died.
-Then a fight breaks out and he is smashed over head with a bottle, killing him.
-Suddenly Georges appears with the phantom carriage and David is filled with remorse.
-Georges takes David on a series of dreams, or flashbacks a la Charles Dickens, to show how much better his life was before the influence of Georges and drinking.
-They appear before Edit who begs them not to take her, and just before they do, David awakes in the graveyard and rushes home to his family.
+It tells the story of Edit, a dying sister of the salvation army, who cries out for David Holm, played by Sjöström.
+At that moment he is in a graveyard describing an old Swedish legend: the last person to sin and die on New Years Eve must drive Death’s ghostly carriage and pick up the souls of the dead for the year.
+This story reminds him of his friend Georges who died.
+Then a fight breaks out and Holm is smashed over the head with a bottle, apparently killing him.
+Suddenly Georges appears driving the phantom carriage and David is filled with remorse.
+Georges takes David on a series of dreams, or flashbacks, and in homage to Charles Dickens’s A Christmas Carol, Georges shows David how much better his life was before the influence of Georges and his drinking.
+The two of them appear before Edit who begs them not to take her on the haunted carriage of the dead, and just before they do, David awakens in the graveyard and he rushes home to his family.